blab/veme-2022/README.md

 We can view this tree and its metadata in [auspice.us](https://auspice.us/) or FigTree.

-> Note: All tree builders used by Augur are maximum-likelihood (ML) tools, enabling the “real-time” part of Nextstrain’s mission at the expense of the posterior and more sophisticated models available through Bayesian methods.
+> Note: All tree builders used by Augur are maximum-likelihood (ML) tools, enabling the "real-time" part of Nextstrain’s mission at the expense of the posterior and more sophisticated models available through Bayesian methods.
 > The ML approach enables rapid prototyping to identify genomes to include in a more complex, longer-running Bayesian analysis.

 With the alignment, the divergence tree, and the dates per sample from the metadata, we can infer a time-scaled phylogeny with estimated dates for internal nodes of the tree.